bzamecnik/tfr/README.md

 x_log_spectrogram = tfr.Spectrogram(signal_frames).reassigned(transform=LogTransform())
 ```

-### Chromagram parameters
+### Pitchgram parameters

-In chromagram the frequencies are transformed into pitches in some tuning and then quantized to bins.
+In pitchgram the frequencies are transformed into pitches in some tuning and then quantized to bins.
 You can specify the tuning range of pitch bins and their subdivision.

 - `tuning` - instance of `Tuning` class, transforms between pitch and frequency
 - `bin_range` is in pitches where 0 = 440 Hz (A4), 12 is A5, -12 is A3, etc.